 Biology is a multi-disciplinary subject which encompasses the understanding of all living organisms, including their structure, function, evolution, distribution, and interrelationships.

-At the University of Birmingham School we have structured our biology course to enable pupils to understand the importance of good character and to practice the virtue of integrity.
-Underpinning all our lessons is the development of three main skill areas: knowledge and understanding, scientific communication and data analysis.
-These skills are essential in allowing pupils to successfully progress through GCSE, A Level and beyond.
+At University of Birmingham School we have structured our Biology course to enable pupils to understand the importance of good character and to practice the virtue of integrity.
+Underpinning all our lessons is the development of three main skill areas: knowledge and understanding, scientific communication, and data analysis.
+These skills are essential in allowing pupils to successfully progress through GCSE, A level, and beyond.

 Dr C Bownes